Abby Dowse Sizzles In A Thong Bodysuit With Thigh-High Pink Boots

-Buxom blond Abby Dowse tantalized her 2.7 million Instagram followers with her latest share, a sizzling snap in which she rocked a daring bodysuit and boots.
+Buxom blond Abby Dowse tantalized her 2.7 million Instagram followers with her latest share -- a sizzling snap in which she rocked a daring bodysuit and boots.
 The photo was taken indoors in a neutral space, with white walls behind her and wooden flooring underneath her.
 Pale gray kitchen cabinets were visible to her right, and the neutral backdrop provided the perfect spot for her ensemble to pop.

-Abby’s outfit was from the online retailer Fashion Nova, and she indicated that by tagging the company’s own Instagram page in the picture itself.
+Abby's outfit was from the online retailer Fashion Nova, and she indicated that by tagging the company's Instagram page in the picture itself.
 She posed with her back to the camera, showing off her peachy posterior in the sexy look.

-The bodysuit featured short sleeves crafted from a pink fabric, and they left her slender arms exposed, as well as plenty of her back.
-The majority of the garment was crafted from a white fabric that looked stunning against her bronzed skin, and the piece featured no legs and a thong-style bottom portion.
-In a previous Instagram update, Abby showed the front of the look and revealed that the bodysuit had the word “Baby” written across the chest.
+The bodysuit featured short sleeves crafted from a pink fabric, and they left her slender arms and much of her back exposed.
+The majority of the garment was white, and it looked stunning against her bronzed skin.
+The piece also featured no legs and a thong-style bottom portion.
+In a previous Instagram update, Abby showed the front of the look and revealed that the bodysuit had the word "Baby" written across the chest.
+That post can be seen here.

-She paired the daring attire with some thigh-high pink boots with stiletto heels.
+She paired the daring attire with thigh-high pink boots with stiletto heels.
 The footwear added several inches to her height, and the boots had a slightly slouchy fit that added some edge to the ensemble.

-Abby’s long blond locks were swept up in a high ponytail, with a few strands remaining loose to frame her face.

 Her fans couldn't get enough of the steamy share, and the post received over 32,900 likes within four hours of going live.
 It also racked up 756 comments from her audience in the same time span.